Julius Cebulla

 Julius Johannes "Jonny" Cebulla (30 June 1917 – 24 March 1999) was an East German policeman and party functionary of the Socialist Unity Party (SED).

 Cebulla spent over thirty years, including three as department head, as an employee of the Trafficking Department of the Central Committee, a clandestine department mainly responsible for secret courier services and money transfers to the SED's West German affiliates.
-His career was aided by his good relationship with the Stasi.
+His career was aided by his good relationship with the Stasi, the intelligence service and secret police.

-Cebulla resigned during the Peaceful Revolution, only a few days ahead of the Central Committee's collective resignation.
+Cebulla resigned during the Peaceful Revolution in 1989, only a few days ahead of the Central Committee's collective resignation.

 Life and career

 Early career

 Cebulla was born in 1917 in the Upper Silesian village of Brinnitz to a working-class family.
-After attending Volksschule, he completed an apprenticeship as a carpenter.
+After attending primary school, he completed an apprenticeship as a carpenter.

-After being drafted into the Reich Labor Service (RAD) in 1937, he was conscripted into the Wehrmacht in 1938, where he served as a soldier throughout World War II.
+After being drafted into compulsory labor service the in Reich Labor Service in 1937, Cebulla was conscripted into the Wehrmacht in 1938, where he served as a soldier throughout World War II.
 He then spent time as a prisoner of war in the Soviet Union until 1949, during which he attended an anti-fascist school.

-He returned to East Germany, where he joined the Volkspolizei as a guard and was soon promoted to command leader and later to house commander.
+Cebulla returned to East Germany, where he joined the Volkspolizei, East Germany's national police force, as a guard and was soon promoted to command leader and later to house commander.
 That same year, he completed a one-year course at the Higher Police School in Dessau-Kochstedt.
 Between 1950 and 1953, he served as a department head and instructor in the Volkspolizei main administration.
-He was promoted to captain in 1951 after joining the ruling Socialist Unity Party (SED).
+He was promoted to captain in 1951 after joining the ruling Socialist Unity Party.